Wo0kie3/Simulation-of-the-plane-boarding-strategies/README.md

 ![](Test2.png)

-As we can see, when the bag size is around 3, luggage stowing have almost same impact as only seat shuffling.
+As we can see, when the bag size is around 3, luggage stowing have almost same impact as seat shuffling without bag stowing.